Version 8.3 - Effective 26th April 2018

 3.12.4 Controls and audits

-220.127.116.11 Audits are planned and arranged with the involved parties to minimise the risk of disturbing the activities of Cloud9 Software.
+220.127.116.11 Audits are planned and arranged with the involved parties to minimize the risk of disturbing the activities of Cloud9 Software.

 |1.0||Employee Confidentiality agreement||Paul Darlow|